The consumer secrets that drive B2B marketing

 Interestingly enough, the secret here is not to ask your customers which other companies they looked at before choosing your product.
 The trick is to research people who were prospects and who didn’t end up going with your company.

 According to Jamie, those are the people who will give you the real information that can drive your B2B marketing.
-Try to understand why they reached the end of your the sales funnel, but decided to ultimately choose a competitor instead.
+Try to understand why they ultimately reached the end of your sales funnel but decided to choose a competitor instead.

 ***8. How do customers perceive your product?